1jour1vin

 Food and wine pairings

-Pairs perfectly with white meat and sautéed Bordeaux porcini mushrooms, for example, as well as cheese.
+It pairs perfectly with white meat and a pan-seared dish of Bordeaux porcini mushrooms, for example, as well as cheeses

 Bettane & Desseauve